-3 Credits This course is a detailed study of the botany, origins of domesticated types, cultivation, adaptation, distribution, production practices and utilization of cereal grain crops.
+This course is a detailed study of the botany, origins of domesticated types, cultivation, adaptation, distribution, production practices and utilization of cereal grain crops.
 (Prerequisite: AGRN 113)

-AGRN 243 S (odd years) Forage Crops (3-0) 3 Credits
+AGRN 243 Forage Crops (3-0) S (odd years) 3 Credits

 This course is a study of the major crops grown for forages and their identification, culture, management, preservation and utilization.
 (Prerequisite: AGRN 113)